Structure and Content

 Capturing Structured Data with REDCap

-Building on the knowledge repertoire already acquired in the previous subject areas, you will find topics in the specialization level that represent useful alternatives for advanced analyses and research projects.
+Building on the repertoire of knowledge already acquired in the previous subject areas, you will find topics in the specialization level that represent useful alternatives for advanced analyses and research projects.
 These include distributed data analysis, natural language processing methods for extracting information from (diagnostic) texts and methods for analyzing MRI and CT data.

 Topics include: